 2018 iPad Pro:

 The iPad Pro has always been where Apple implements its most impressive tablet technology, and the new 2018 iPad Pro is no exception.
 Just about everything has been revamped, from the internals to the body construction, plus, the debut of an 11-inch iPad Pro means there are now three sizes in the lineup.
 The most notable visual change is the width of the bezel: the sides have been slimmed down and the top and bottom both greatly reduced to create an evenly-thin bezel on all sides.
 While it’s not totally gone, Apple is referring to this new look as an “all-screen design.”
-The miniscule bezel means there’s no room for a home button, whose functionality is replaced by Apple’s Face ID.
-Also absent are a headphone jack and Lightning port, with a USB-C port taking care of charging, data transfer and (for wired headphone users), audio out.
-Inside, a new eight-core A12X Bionic processor gives the iPad Pro even more oomph, keeping it competitive with other portable professional tools.
+The miniscule bezel eliminates the need for a home button, whose functionality is replaced by Apple’s Face ID.
+Also absent are a headphone jack and Lightning port, with a USB-C port for charging, data transfer and audio out.
+Inside, a new eight-core A12X Bionic processor gives iPad Pro even more oomph, keeping it competitive with other portable devices.
 The new iPad Pro will be available starting at $799 for the base 11-inch model.

 2018 Mac Mini:

-Desktop users have not been forgotten, as the Mac Mini gets its first update since 2014.
-The still-tiny computer is now specced with Intel’s 8th-generation, quad-core or hexa-core CPUs, faster 2666MHz DDR4 RAM, and up to 2TB of SSD storage.
+Desktop users have not been forgotten, as the Mac Mini is updated for the first time since 2014.
+The still-tiny computer features Intel’s 8th-generation, quad-core or hexa-core CPUs, faster 2666MHz DDR4 RAM, and up to 2TB of SSD storage.
 Increased airflow and a re-worked cooling system let Apple crank up the performance without changing the Mac Mini’s footprint.
 Users can expect to get up to 5x the performance of the original Mac Mini.
-So what had started as basic, affordable option for Apple users has now become a more powerful tool worthy of creative pros.
+What had started as basic, affordable option for Apple users has now become a more powerful tool for creative pros.
 And of course, with that evolution comes a significant price increase.
 The new Mac Mini will start at $799.